Back To Search Results

 A monopolar or bipolar tool is used in the assessment of taste detection thresholds.
 A current between 1.5 and 400 µA has been proven to reliably stimulate the gustatory pathway, and this test can therefore provide localizing information about gustatory deficits.[24]
 It cannot distinguish between the different qualities of flavor since electrical stimulation produces the same ‘taste,’ irrespective of current, described as metallic and sour.
 Once again, the subject must report when they sense a taste, so this method is also a subjective test.

-An attempt to develop an objective test of gustation resulted in the assessment of action potentials with EEG.[25]
+An attempt to develop an objective test of gustation resulted in the assessment of action potentials with electroencephalogram (EEG).[25]
 Participants are provided with a taste stimulus and undergo a standard EEG simultaneously.
 The stimulus may be electrical or chemical, but the measured outcome is the latency and waveforms of the EEG instead of the subject’s response.
 This method's difficulty is that many studies have failed to control for confounding factors like thermal, tactile, or olfactory stimulation.[1]
-It is also challenging to interpret cortical activity in relation to gustation.
+It is also challenging to interpret cortical activity about gustation.
 Gustatory evoked potentials appear to be ineffective at detecting certain taste types and only provide consistent results with sour tastes.

 Imaging

-Modern MRI techniques allow us to highlight areas of the brain that may be involved in the gustatory pathway.
-This relies upon the blood-oxygen-level-dependent contrast that occurs after a cascade of physiological events resulting in dynamic cerebral blood flow changes and oxygen consumption.[26] fMRI has been used in many patients, including those with known anatomical or neurological lesions, to characterize the gustatory pathway.[27]
-It is clear the thalamus, insula, and frontal operculum are important centers.
-It not clear, however, if fMRI is a clinically useful tool in investigating gustatory dysfunction.
+Modern magnetic resonance imaging (MRI) techniques allow us to highlight areas of the brain that may be involved in the gustatory pathway.
+This relies upon the blood-oxygen-level-dependent contrast that occurs after a cascade of physiological events resulting in dynamic cerebral blood flow changes and oxygen consumption.[26]
+Functional MRI, fMRI, has been used in many patients, including those with known anatomical or neurological lesions, to characterize the gustatory pathway.[27]
+The thalamus, insula, and frontal operculum are important centers.
+It is not clear, however, if fMRI is a clinically useful tool in investigating gustatory dysfunction.
 It has a role in research, but given the expense and technical difficulties of interpreting data, fMRI is not a routinely used method of testing gustation.

-Using FDG to measure uptake in PET scanning elicits much the same results as fMRI.
+Using fludeoxyglucose F18 (FDG) to measure uptake in PET scanning elicits much the same results as fMRI.
 It has not yet been used to investigate gustatory dysfunction; however, it has been used to investigate the anosmia being widely reported during the COVID-19 pandemic (suggesting a cortical neuronal loss and not just transient damage to the olfactory nerve.[28]

 Confocal laser scanning microscopy provides a magnified (up to eight hundred times) view of the surface of the tongue.[29]
 This technique enables visualization of the tongue epithelium and subsequent correlation with gustatory function.
 It does not, on its own, allow measurement of gustation, but it does let us examine the taste organ closely and relate anatomical lesions to the clinical presentation or other gustatory tests.
 It is not yet used in routine clinical practice, perhaps because studies have failed to show convincing evidence that the number or distribution of papillae correlates significantly with gustatory function.[30]